Port Moresby Stock Exchange

 At the time of its founding POMSox was funded by the Bank of Papua New Guinea, which is the central bank of Papua New Guinea.

-According to POMSoX's website, "POMSoX is closely aligned to the Australian Stock Exchange (ASX).
+According to POMSoX's website, "POMSoX is closely aligned to the Australian Securities Exchange (ASX).
 The ASX has licensed to POMSoX its Business and Listing Rules.
 POMSoX procedures are a mirror image of the ASX."

 In July 2019, Port Moresby Stock Exchange was renamed to PNGX Markets Limited.